moleculerjs/site/source/docs/0.13/errors.md

 Type: `INVALID_PACKET_DATA`

 ## Create custom errors
-The following example shows how you can create a custom `Error` class which is inherited from `MoleculerError`.
+The following example shows how to create a custom `Error` class which is inherited from `MoleculerError`.

 ```js
 const { MoleculerError } = require("moleculer").Errors;